Osteoporosis: Risk of falls

 There is an increased risk of falls associated with aging.
 These falls can lead to skeletal damage at the wrist, spine, hip, knee, foot, and ankle.
-Part of the fall risk is because of impaired eyesight due to many causes, (e.g. glaucoma, macular degeneration), balance disorder, movement disorders (e.g. Parkinson's disease), dementia, and sarcopenia (age-related loss of skeletal muscle).
-Collapse (transient loss of postural tone with or without loss of consciousness).
+Part of the fall risk is because of impaired eyesight (e.g. glaucoma, macular degeneration), balance disorder, movement disorders (e.g. Parkinson's disease), dementia, sarcopenia (age-related loss of skeletal muscle), and collapse (transient loss of postural tone with or without loss of consciousness).
 Causes of syncope are manifold, but may include cardiac arrhythmias (irregular heart beat), vasovagal syncope, orthostatic hypotension (abnormal drop in blood pressure on standing up), and seizures.
 Removal of obstacles and loose carpets in the living environment may substantially reduce falls.
 Those with previous falls, as well as those with gait or balance disorders, are most at risk.

-Complication
+Complications

 As well as susceptibility to breaks and fractures, osteoporosis can lead to other complications.
-Bone fractures which are results from osteoporosis can lead to disability and even an increased chance of death after the injury.
+Bone fractures from osteoporosis can lead to disability and an increased risk of death after the injury in elderly people.
+Osteoporosis can decrease the quality of life, increase disabilities, and increase the financial costs to health care systems.

-Depression is considered to a complication of osteoporosis.
-People with osteoporosis lose independence and risk being isolated due to less physical activity.
-This will further hinder the ability to manage health issues.

-Osteoporosis is also linked to respiratory and cardiovascular health issues, such as loss of lung capacity.
-Multiple fractures lead to a collapsed thoracic spine, which makes less air being able to move into the lungs.
-Every thoracic vertebral body collapsed results in the loss of nearly 10% of lung volume.

 Risk factors

-Risk factors for osteoporotic fracture can be split between nonmodifiable and (potentially) modifiable.
+The risk of having osteoporosis includes age and sex.
+Risk factors include both non-modifiable (for example, age and some medications that may be necessary to treat a different condition) and modifiable (for example, alcohol use, smoking, and vitamin deficiency).
 In addition, osteoporosis is a recognized complication of specific diseases and disorders.
 Medication use is theoretically modifiable, although in many cases, the use of medication that increases osteoporosis risk may be unavoidable.

 Caffeine is not a risk factor for osteoporosis.
+White people have a higher risk for the disease.